dmitriisem/PaylocityBugChallenge/README.md

 **Description:**

-UI doesn't show an error when trying to add more than 32 dependencies, but API response shows that error "The field Dependants must be between 0 and 32" should be displayed.
+UI doesn't show an error when trying to add more than 32 dependencies, but API throws HTTP code "400" and response body shows that error "The field Dependants must be between 0 and 32" should be displayed.

 **Preconditions:**
 Logged in user with valid credentials;